 You will want your fireplace screen to be a little larger than your fireplace, though the exact measurements will depend on the type of screen.
 Multi panel screens should be the height of the fireplace opening, ideally.
 They should also have enough width to cover each side of the fireplace by 3 inches on either side, while allowing the center panel to stand out from the fireplace by at least 8 inches so the screen doesn't want to tip over.
 On single panel screens, there should be at least 1 inch of coverage on the top and both sides, with 3 inches being ideal.
 Hanging mesh screens should be 1/2" shorter than the height of the screen rod to the fireplace floor.
 The width should be 20 to 30 percent greater than the fireplace opening width.
 With hanging screens take care to verify if the hanging rings are included in the height of the screen panel.
 The rings can be 1/2 to 1 inch tall and if they aren't included in the mesh height and you order based just off that mesh height, the mesh could drag the floor.

-Fireplace screens are typically very easy to install, as almost all screens simply sit in front of the fireplace.
+Fireplace screens with doors and without doors are typically very easy to install, as almost all screens simply sit in front of the fireplace.
 This does not mean that there won't be a little assembly, but not all screens will require assembly.

 Fireplace screens benefit from online shopping and easy shipping.
 This way both the heavier screens and the ones made of glass can arrive directly to your home without having to pay extra for weight or special handling.

 If the screen is not very heavy, it will come as a parcel shipment.
 This does not mean that the screen can't be damaged during shipment, just that you won't have to schedule a delivery for your new fireplace screen.
 You will still want to inspect your screen for shipping damage as soon as you open the packaging.